bhoomeendra/ML/_posts/2023-05-8-Linear Regression.md

 <!-- #### What is Linear Regression? -->
 The linear regression establishes a relationship between the dependent variable (y) and one or more independent variables (x) using a best-fit straight line.
 This means relationship between the dependent and independent variables is linear in nature.

+#### Different ways to solve Linear Regression
+1. __Normal Equation:__ The normal equation is a closed-form solution for linear regression (Gaussian Elimination).
+It finds the value of the regression coefficients that minimizes the sum of the squared residuals.

+2. __Gradient Descent:__ Gradient descent is an iterative optimization algorithm that can be used to solve linear regression.
+It works by finding the minimum of a cost function, which is typically the sum of the squared residuals.

+3. __Singular Value Decomposition:__ The SVD is used because the data matrix is non-invertible hence we calcute its pseudo-inverse using SVD this is a great artricle explaning the same [Visit](https://sthalles.github.io/svd-for-regression/).

 #### Checks to apply before applying Linear Regression
 1. __Linearity:__ Linear relationship between dependent and independent variables that can be done using person correlation coefficient not the spearman correlation coefficient.
 2. __Normality:__ The residuals are normally distributed.
 This means that the residuals follow a bell-shaped curve, with most of the values clustered around the mean.
 The normality assumption is necessary because it allows us to use the standard techniques of statistical inference, such as hypothesis testing and confidence intervals.
 Violations of normality can lead to biased and inefficient estimates, and incorrect conclusions about the statistical significance of the independent variables.